Tour of Chongming Island

 The Tour of Chongming Island International Cycling Race is an annual elite women's road bicycle racing stage race held in Shanghai, China, named after Chongming Island.

 The Tour previously consisted of two races: a stage race and a one-day race.
 Between 2007 and 2009, the one-day race was a time trial; in 2010, the time trial was replaced by a one-day race, referred to as the Tour of Chongming Island World Cup, that was part of the UCI Women's Road World Cup until 2015.
-Since 2016, the stage race became part of the new UCI Women's World Tour.
+From 2016, only the stage race was held, part of the new UCI Women's World Tour.
+The 2020, 2021 and 2022 editions of the race were cancelled due to the COVID-19 pandemic in mainland China.

+Stages take place on the islands of Chongming and Changxing in the Yangtze estuary over mostly flat routes, with Cycling News calling the race a "sprinters paradise".